bloomberg/pystack/README.md

 [![Tests](https://github.com/bloomberg/pystack/actions/workflows/build.yml/badge.svg)](https://github.com/bloomberg/pystack/actions/workflows/build.yml)
 ![Code Style](https://img.shields.io/badge/code%20style-black-000000.svg)

-# Pystack
+# PyStack

 > Print the stack trace of a running Python process, or of a Python core dump.

-Pystack is a tool that uses forbidden magic to let you inspect the stack frames of a running Python process or a Python core dump, to easily and quickly learn what it is doing (or what it was doing when it crashed) without having to interpret nasty CPython internals.
+PyStack is a tool that uses forbidden magic to let you inspect the stack frames of a running Python process or a Python core dump, to learn easily and quickly what it is doing (or what it was doing when it crashed) without having to interpret nasty CPython internals.

-# What Pystack can do
+# What PyStack can do

-Pystack has the following amazing features:
+PyStack has the following amazing features:

 - 💻 Works with both running processes and core dump files.
-- 🧵 Shows if each thread currently holds the Python GIL, or is waiting to acquire it, or is currently dropping it.
+- 🧵 Shows if each thread currently holds the Python GIL, is waiting to acquire it, or is currently dropping it.
 - 🗑️ Shows if a thread is running a garbage collection cycle.
-- 🐍 Optionally shows native function calls as well as Python ones.
-In this mode, Pystack prints the native stack trace (C/C++/Rust function calls), except that calls to Python callables are replaced with frames showing the Python code being executed, instead of showing the internal C code the interpreter used to make the call.
+- 🐍 Optionally shows native function calls, as well as Python ones.
+In this mode, PyStack prints the native stack trace (C/C++/Rust function calls), except that the calls to Python callables are replaced with frames showing the Python code being executed, instead of showing the internal C code the interpreter used to make the call.
 - 🔍 Automatically demangles symbols shown in the native stack.
 - 📈 Includes calls to inlined functions in the native stack whenever enough debug information is available.
 - 🔍 Optionally shows the values of local variables and function arguments in Python stack frames.
 - 🔒 Safe to use on running processes.
-Pystack does not modify any memory or execute any code in the running process.
-It attaches just long enough to read some of the process's memory.
+PyStack does not modify any memory or execute any code in a process that is running.
+It simply attaches just long enough to read some of the process's memory.
 - ⚡ Optionally, it can perform a Python stack analysis without pausing the process at all.
 This minimizes impact to the debugged process, at the cost of potentially failing due to data races.
 - 🚀 Super fast!
-It can analyze core files 10x faster than general-purpose tools like gdb.
+It can analyze core files 10x faster than general-purpose tools like GDB.
-- 🎯 Works even with aggressively optimized Python interpreter binaries.
+- 🎯 Even works with aggressively optimized Python interpreter binaries.
-- 🔍 Works even with Python interpreters binaries that do not have symbols or debug information (Python stack only).
+- 🔍 Even works with Python interpreters' binaries that do not have symbols or debug information (Python stack only).
-- 💼 Self-contained: it does not depend on external tools or programs other than the Python interpreter used to run Pystack itself.
+- 💼 Self-contained: it does not depend on external tools or programs other than the Python interpreter used to run PyStack itself.

 ## Building from source

-If you wish to build Pystack from source you need the following binary dependencies in your system:
+If you wish to build PyStack from source, you need the following binary dependencies in your system:

 - libdw
 - libelf